 - Additional diagnoses may be coverd by individual insurance plans.

-The number and frequency of Palliative Care visits are determined by your individualized plan of care, and your care team may come to your home together or separately, depending on your wishes and needs.
+The number and frequency of Palliative Care visits are determined by your individualized plan of care, and your care team may come to your home or facility together or separately, depending on your wishes and needs.

 They will help you: